Skip to content

 Since the Risk Assessment Report lists all potential risks, it is a rather long document with the list running into thousands of risks.
 The use of this document as a reference in day-to-day operations is not practical.
 On the other hand, the SOA is a shorter document.
 It is also quite handy to check controls since the format has each row dedicated to one control.
 It is easy to update, too, when new controls are added.
 Thus, the SOA can be conveniently used for reference by the management as well as the auditors.

 The implementation status of each control is an important part of the SOA.
 It is one of the top things that the auditors will want to check.
-Also, with the SOA format, it becomes easy to reference the control in other document such as the security policy, technical manuals, etc. making it an extensive document.
+Also, with the SOA format, it becomes easy to reference the control in other documents such as the security policy, technical manuals, etc. making it an extensive document.

 What is the use of SOA during an ISO audit?